opensearch-project/project-website/_posts/2022-10-10-Announcing-Data-Prepper-2.0.0.md

   logs/
 ```

-You now can launch Data Prepper by running `bin/data-prepper`; no need for additional command line arguments or Java system
+You now can launch Data Prepper by running `bin/data-prepper`; there is no need for additional command line arguments or Java system
 property definitions.
 Instead, the application loads configurations from the `config/` subdirectory.

 Data Prepper 2.0 reads pipeline configurations from the `pipelines/` subdirectory.
 You can now define pipelines across
 multiple YAML files in the subdirectory, where each file contains the definition for one or more pipelines.
 The directory
 also helps keep pipeline definition distinct and, therefore, more compact and focused.

-## JSON & CSV parsing
+## JSON and CSV parsing

 Many of our users have incoming data with embedded JSON or CSV fields.
 To help in these use cases, Data Prepper 2.0
-supports parsing JSON or CSV.
+supports parsing JSON and CSV.

 For example, when one large object includes a serialized JSON string, you can use the `parse_json` processor to extract
 the fields from the JSON into your event.

-Data Prepper can now import CSV or TSV formatted files from Amazon S3 sources.
-This is useful for systems like Amazon CloudFront
+Data Prepper can now import CSV or TSV formatted files from Amazon Simple Storage Service (Amazon S3) sources.
+This is useful for systems like Amazon CloudFront,
 which write their access logs as TSV files.
 Now you can parse these logs using Data Prepper.

 Additionally, if your events have